-There are plenty of health benefits from eating a diet full of different fruits and vegetables which is why our new spring summer 2018 DLicious menu has plenty of new meat free and vegetable packed meals!
+There are plenty of health benefits from eating a diet full of different fruits and vegetables which is why our new Autumn/Winter 2018 DLicious menu has plenty of new meat free and vegetable packed meals!
 Not only do fruits and vegetables provide plenty of essential vitamins, minerals, and fibre, but they reduce your chances of health issues such as heart disease, stroke and various forms of cancer.

 Why do we need to eat more fruits and vegetables?

 - They are an incredible source of vitamins and minerals vital to our bodies’ correct functioning.
 For example, folate, potassium, and vitamin C.

 - They provide plenty of dietary fibre.
 Fibre is essential to good gut health, helping prevent constipation and other digestion issues, as well as reducing your risk of bowel cancer.